 - For an added sweet taste, you can always spray the chicken when it is smoked with bourbon, apple juice, and vinegar.
 This will yield an amazingly different taste.

 - Use a meat thermometer to check the internal temperature of the chicken.
 The chicken is done when it reaches an internal temperature of 165°F. A digital thermometer is recommended when cooking chicken.
-Check out here 5 best thermometers for grilling.
+Check out our five best thermometers for grilling.

 - Remove the chicken from the grill and let it rest for a few minutes before serving.